lemaoliu/wlac-23/README.md

 <font color=red><b>ATTENTION!!</b></font> <br />
 <b> The training data is up to 10M sentence pairs and those in data/train-sample are the samples. <br />
 Participants must use only the bilingual data provided here.</b>  <br />
-Note that pretrained language models such as BERT are allowed as well as additional monolingual data.
+Note that pretrained language models such as BERT or large language models are allowed as well as additional monolingual data.

 - Download the scripts in the directory scripts/ to preprocess the data.